 Blood work for PAPP-A and free-beta HCG (proteins in the mother’s blood)

 DV – Ductus Venosus Flow

-The combination of all six provide a 97% likelihood of detection, with a 3% risk of a falsely positive result.
+The combination of all six provides a 96% likelihood of detection, with a 3% risk of a falsely positive result.
 Full fetal anatomy is also reviewed for major defects.